elixir-europe/rdmkit/pages/your_tasks/identifiers.md

   * {% tool "castor" %} is an EDC system for researchers and institutions.
 With Castor, you can create and customise your own database in no time.
 Without any prior technical knowledge, you can build a study in just a few clicks using an intuitive Form Builder.
 Simply define your data points and start collecting high-quality data, all you need is a web browser.
   * {% tool "redcap" %} is a secure web application for building and managing online surveys and databases.
 While REDCap can be used to collect virtually any type of data in any environment, it is specifically geared to support online and offline data capture for research studies and operations.
 * We do not encourage setting up a centralised electronic database that will be exposed to the internet, unless really necessary.
 We encourage you to use existing and professional deposition databases to publish and share your datasets (see below).
+* For generic fields to enter either your metadata entries or data management plan, it is very common to use:
+  * {% tool "ror" %} to indicate affiliation
+  * {% tool "orcid" %} to indicate the contributors
+  * {% tool "ofr" %} to indicate the funder

 ## Which type of identifiers should you use for data publication?

 ### Description